Home | Who We Are | What We Support | Library | Events | Donations | Store

 Dear Friends,

-My intent around this dream was strengthened in the Fall 2006 when Gayle Yábar, son of mystic Don Américo Yábar, briefly visited the Pine Ridge Reservation in South Dakota to share traditions from his home in the Andes.
-Afterwards a Lakota man said that, through that experience, he felt a sense of connection, less isolation, to know that there are other Native peoples who are keeping with tradition.
-What I heard between the lines is that hope was instilled, perhaps restored.
+I had long held a dream of bringing Indigenous peoples of different tribes together in ceremony and celebration.
+My intent was strengthened in Fall 2006 when Gayle Yábar, son of mystic Don Américo Yábar, visited the Pine Ridge Reservation in South Dakota to share traditions from his home in the Andes.
+Resulting from this experience, a Lakota man said he felt a sense of connection, less isolation, knowing there are other Native peoples keeping with tradition.
+What I heard between the lines was: Hope was instilled, perhaps restored.

 Carla Woody